Andrew P. Happer: Background and education

 Born on October 20, 1818, in Monongahela, Pennsylvania, to two Christian Presbyterian parents, Andrew P. Happer is one of the most renowned missionaries who carried out his work in China, most notably the city of Canton.
 His mother, Ann Harper, had the most impact on his future career choice as she directed him towards Christian missionary work through placing him in the preparatory department of Jefferson College in Pennsylvania at age 11.

 Marriages

 Happer married Elizabeth Ball on 11 November 1847.
 Ball was part of the American Board of Commissioners for Foreign Missions.
-In December 1864, his wife Elizabeth died, leaving Happer as a single father of five children whom he sent back home to Pennsylvania.
+In December 1864, his wife Elizabeth died, leaving Happer as a single father of five (other?) children whom he sent back home to Pennsylvania.
 In July 1867, Happer returned to America and married Miss A.L.
 Elliot two years later.
 Tragedy struck when his second wife died on October 10, 1873.
 A few years later, he married his third wife, Hannah J. Shaw, another Presbyterian missionary in Canton, on March 18, 1875.

+In 1853, Happer and Elizabeth's daughter Lillie Ball Happer was born in Macao, and after the family moved to Canton she worked in the mission girls'school until she married Theodore Bliss Cunningham in December 1879.
+She died after childbirth in December 1886, leaving an infant daughter: Lillie Happer Cunningham.
 His daughter Lucile Lucy married George Bunker Glover.
 His daughter Mary Rebecca married Francis Williams Damon, son of Samuel Chenery Damon.
 His daughter Alverda Catherine married George Dixon Fearon, the nephew of James Sturgis Fearon and Samuel Turner Fearon.